Developer Environment Setup

 7. Postgres

-In this guide you will learn how to set up each service individually for development purposes.
+In this guide you will learn how to set up each service individually.

 Pre-Requisites